They listened to testimony about DNA and incriminating jailhouse statements.

 They heard a defense lawyer say there was no evidence proving Kenneth Ray Jackson raped and murdered a 51-year-old mother of three.

-Next week, the jury will return to Hillsborough Circuit Court to hear evidence about whether Jackson should be put to death for the murder of the Vietnamese immigrant who worked as a nail technician.
+Next week, the same jury will return to Hillsborough Circuit Court to begin hearing evidence over whether Jackson should be put to death for the murder of the Vietnamese immigrant who worked as a nail technician.

-In closing arguments Thursday, the prosecution and defense depicted starkly different versions of the evidence.
+In closing arguments Thursday, the prosecution and defense depicted starkly different versions of the evidence in the trial.

-Harmon told jurors of "a mountain of evidence," including DNA, witnesses who saw Jackson not far from where the body was found and jailhouse informants who testified about statements from Jackson.
+Harmon told jurors there is "a mountain of evidence," including the DNA, witnesses who saw Jackson not far from the scene where the body was found that morning in 2007 and jailhouse informants who testified about statements from Jackson.

 Hill said there was no way to know when Jackson's sperm got inside the victim, noting an expert testified it can last up to five days.
-He said that Jackson's denial that he knew Tran was not proof he raped her.
+He said the fact that Jackson denied to detectives that he knew Tran was not proof he raped her.

 Harmon said Jackson "thought he got away with this. … But the evidence in this case, like a trail of truth, led the detectives right to this defendant's door. … He is a murderer and a rapist, and that is a crystal clear fact.
 There is no doubt … that this defendant, this man sitting across here from you, raped and murdered Cuc Tran."